TheDoctor0/capacitor-levelplay-ads/README.md

 - Android adapter `implementation` lines into `android/app/build.gradle`
 - iOS adapter pods into `ios/App/Podfile`
 - `NSUserTrackingUsageDescription` + per-network `SKAdNetwork` IDs into `Info.plist`

-*Transparency note: the injection script is strictly OPT-IN and only runs if you explicitly declare the hook above.*

 ### Manual alternative